FionaRubino/DS340Wproject/README.md

 | Precision |  100 | 96.1 | 100  |
 | Recall |  96.2   | 93.67 | 96.2 |
 | F1 |  98.08 | 94.87 | 98.06 |

+Baseline and GridSearch-only results remained the same.
+Adding PCHF improved the results as expected.
+Originally, we reported 100% performance metrics across the board.
+Though the perfect score was not achieve, we did still see a significant improvement, so our conclusion about Decision Tree remains the same as dicussed in the paper.